karm435/ktoon.github.io/_pages/about.md

 Karma Academy is an Australian-registered business.
 It develops apps for Apple technologies.

 ## About ktoon
-Karma Academy owns ktoon, an app which helps users to create hooks for social media.
+Karma Academy owns KToon, an app which helps users to create cartoon style images from the images.

 ## Contact
 You can react to support from in app email for any quries and support.